-If you book a Penthouse deck suite, you can enjoy the services of a personal, in-suite butler.
+If you book a Penthouse deck suite on a Crystal cruise, you can enjoy the services of a personal, in-suite butler.
 Your specially trained butler will book your spa appointments, arrange cocktail parties for your group and offer a complete tea service in your stateroom.
 The butler will deliver your multiple course dinner to your cabin, and book your shore excursions, specialty dining and entertainment seating.

 Cunard Line has long since held the reputation for being the premier in British luxury, so it is no wonder that their butlers are so highly regarded by guests and critics alike.
 Guests in the Grill-level suites enjoy high-end service, and are assigned personal butlers who do everything from serving champagne on your verandah to helping you put on your cuff links for a formal dinner.